Communication with Imperfectly Shared Randomness: Proofs from

 Our goal in this section is to prove the needed invariance principle, as stated in \autoref{thm:discrete:to:gaussian:multivalued:twoway}, that allows us to pass from a correlated distribution on $\{+1,-1\}^2$ to a two-dimensional Gaussian distribution with matching moments.
 We first formally define the discrete distribution of interest to us.

-\begin{definition} For parameters $p_1,p_2,\theta \in [-1,1]$, let the distribution $N_{p_1,p_2,\theta}$ on $\{+1,-1\}\times\{+1,-1\}$ be defined as follows:\footnote{We assume that the parameters $p_1,p_2,\theta$ are such that each of the probabilities is in $[0,1]$.}
+\begin{definition} For parameters $p_1,p_2,\theta \in [-1,1]$, let the distribution $N_{p_1,p_2,\theta}$ on ${\{+1,-1\}}\times{\{+1,-1\}}$ be defined as follows:\footnote{We assume that the parameters $p_1,p_2,\theta$ are such that each of the probabilities is in $[0,1]$.}

-so that $\expect{x}=p_1$, $\expect{y}=p_2$ and $\expect{xy}=\theta$. \end{definition} \vnote{Venkat: Should we move this short overview to the beginning of the actual proof?} \mnote{We can do this, but also OK to leave it here for the first arXiv version.} The proof of \autoref{thm:discrete:to:gaussian:multivalued:twoway} relies on two general ingredients.
+so that $\expect{x}=p_1$, $\expect{y}=p_2$ and $\expect{xy}=\theta$. \end{definition} The proof of \autoref{thm:discrete:to:gaussian:multivalued:twoway} relies on two general ingredients.
 The first is that replacing $f$ and $g$ by their {\em smoothened} versions $T_{1-\eta} f$ and $T_{1-\eta} g$ (obtained by applying the Bonami--Beckner noise operator, defined below) does not change the inner product $\dotprod{f(x)}{g(y)}$ much, due to the fact that the components $(x_j,y_j)$ are sampled independently from a bounded correlation space (namely $N_{p_1,p_2,\theta}$ for $\theta < 1$).
 The second is a multi-dimensional invariance principle asserting that these smoothened functions behave similarly on Gaussian inputs that have matching moments, with respect to Lipschitz test functions.
-We then apply this to the Lipschitz function which is the inner product of appropriately rounded versions of inputs, thereby yielding $\Delta([\ell])$ and $[0,1]^\ell$ valued functions in the Gaussian domain with inner product close to $\dotprod{f(x)}{g(y)}$.
+We then apply this to the Lipschitz function which is the inner product of appropriately rounded versions of inputs, thereby yielding $K_1$ and $K_2$ valued functions in the Gaussian domain with inner product close to $\dotprod{f(x)}{g(y)}$.

 \begin{definition}[Bonami--Beckner $T_{1-\eta}$ operator] Let $(\Omega,\mu)$ be a finite probability space, and $\eta \in (0,1)$.
 For a function $h\colon\Omega^n \to \R$, the function $T_{1-\eta} h$ is defined as $T_{1-\eta} h(x) = \E_{y}[ h(y) ]$, where each coordinate $y_i$ is sampled independently as follows: \begin{itemize} \item with probability $(1-\eta)$ set $y_i = x_i$; and \item with probability $\eta$, pick $y_i \in \Omega$ as a fresh sample according to $\mu$. \end{itemize} For a vector-valued function, $T_{1-\eta}$ acts component-wise, i.e., if $f = (f_1,\dots,f_\ell)\colon\Omega^n \to \R^\ell$, we define $T_{1-\eta} f = (T_{1-\eta} f_1,\dots,T_{1-\eta} f_\ell)$. \end{definition}